liam4/nearley-test/docs/Environments.md

 Environments are used to dynamically create, modify, and do various other things with variables.

-You can get started with environments by getting the current environment the interpreter is using.
+You can get started with environments by getting the current, inner-most (as in the scope where new defined variables will be stored) environment the interpreter is using.
 Just use the `environment` keyword to do so:

 ```
 env => environment